moogacs/docs.buf.build/docs/introduction.md

 Traditionally, adopting Protobuf presents a number of challenges across the API lifecycle.
 These are the problems we aim to solve:

   - **API designs are often inconsistent**: Writing maintainable, consistent Protobuf APIs isn't as widely understood as writing maintainable JSON/REST-based APIs.
-    With no standards enforcement, inconsistency can arise across an organization's Protobuf APIs, and design decisions can inadvertantly affect your API's future iterability.
+    With no standards enforcement, inconsistency can arise across an organization's Protobuf APIs, and design decisions can inadvertently affect your API's future iterability.

   - **Dependency management is usually an afterthought**: Protobuf files are vendored manually, with an error-prone copy-and-paste process from GitHub repositories.